 An economy has got to function within the ecosystem.
-We cannot separate the economy from an ecosystem because ecosystem provides factors the of production like land, labor, capital etc. with which economy has got to function. process is Sustainable economic managing the resources in such how that present human needs are fulfilled and resources are so efficiently utilized that they don't get deleted and remain available for future generations.
-The introduction of GST in India is predicted supply much needed to stimulant growth to the economy because it has transformed the bottom of tax structure towards free flow of products and services. it's expected to get rid of the cascading effect of taxes.
-Further. the advantage of GST to the economy are often removal of myriad of taxes and fewer compliance and simplified tax program as compared to earlier one. it'll also cause fall in manufacturing cost of products and services, which can reduce the burden from consumer's head. lower the burden less an individual has got to spend money to merchandise . thanks for the shop to lower cost of product, the demand may increase resulting in increased production indirectly to satisfy the demand.
+We cannot separate the economy from an ecosystem because provides factors the ecosystem of production like land, labor, capital etc. with which economy has got to function. process is Sustainable economic managing the resources in such how that present human needs are fulfilled and resources are so efficiently utilized that they don't get deleted and remain available for future generations.
+The introduction of GST in India is needed predicted to supply much stimulant growth to the economy because transformed the it has bottom of tax structure towards free flow of products and services. it's expected to get rid of the cascading effect of taxes.
+Further. the advantage of GST to the economy are often removal of myriad of taxes and fewer compliance and simplified tax program as compared to earlier one. it'll also cause fall in manufacturing cost of products and services, which can reduce the burden from consumer's head. lower the burden less an individual has got to spend money to shop for the merchandise . thanks to lower cost of product, the demand may increase resulting in increased indirectly to satisfy the production demand.
 Hence, production of products is additionally expected to extend .

-GST is an effort to normalize the taxes goods applied on various and services. this may stop the cascading effect of the taxes and successively bring far better place for the out a purchasers and suppliers.
+GST is an effort to normalize the taxes various applied on goods and services. this may stop the cascading effect of the taxes and successively bring better place for far the out а purchasers and suppliers.
 With GST brought into place a consistent price shall be maintained throughout the country and most of the food items are exempted under GST like bread, buttermilk, milk, fresh fruits and vegetables etc. thus ensuring the contribution towards zero hunger and moreover implementation of GST has led to say no in prices of cotton textiles, wool, silk and artificial fibres.
-Further, due to increase in economic activity leading to higher growth, new opportunities employment will increase which can directly benefit the urban poor.
+Further, due to increase in economic activity leading to higher growth, new employment opportunities will increase which can directly benefit the urban poor.
 Moreover, health sector and education sector services are exempted from being taxed under GST regime.
 These services contribute to basic human needs the exemption for these services will enable the poor to possess cheaper accessibility.
 Thus, GST may have direct impact on accomplishing sustainable development goals.
-Thus by reducing price of products consumed and exempting basic goods of daily consumption the GST regime ensures to contribute towards economic process of the country.
+Thus by reducing price of products consumed and exempting basic daily goods of consumption the GST regime ensures to contribute towards economic process of the country.